CDRT/mk_docs/docs/ref/bios/settings/thinkpad/network.md

 ![](./img/tp_wifi1.png)
 ![](./img/tp_wifi2.png)

+!!! info ""
-?> All the settings in this group are not available via WMI.
+    All the settings in this group are not available via WMI.

 <details><summary>MAC Address</summary>

 Media access control (MAC) address of the wireless network interface controller.

+!!! info ""
-?> View only.
+    View only.

+!!! info ""
-!> There could be several MAC addresses for machines that have several wireless network interface controllers (NICs).
+    There could be several MAC addresses for machines that have several wireless network interface controllers (NICs).

 For every MAC Address the following information is shown:

 * MAC Address - Media access control (MAC) address of the selected wireless network interface controller.

+!!! info ""
-?> View only.
+    View only.

 Possible options:

    1. **Disconnected** - Default.
    2. Connected to [SSID]

+!!! info ""
-?> Option `Connected to [SSID]` displays the ID of the wireless network.
+    Option `Connected to [SSID]` displays the ID of the wireless network.

 </details>
 <br>